thkoch2001/tvlfyi_depot/README.md

 * karabiner - `key-repeat: 50ms delay-until-repeat: 300ms` increase your Mac's key repeat settings beyond the default range
 * spectacle - resize and move your windows with keyboard shortcuts
 * iterm - substitute for Terminal application
+* Fish Shell - a more modern alternative to Bash or Zsh
 * oh my zsh - a full suite of z-shell extensions
 * sublime text - text editor
 * webstorm - web IDE